Sanikapatil1200/Excel-Data-Analytics-Project/README.md

 The dashboard was built using :-

---> Microsoft Excel: Data cleaning, transformation, and dashboard creation
+--> Microsoft Excel: Data cleaning, transformation and dashboard creation

 --> Pivot Tables & Pivot Charts: For summarizing and visualizing data

 --> Charts Used: Bar chart, Line chart, Pie chart, Column chart (Stacked & Clustered)

---> Dashboard Design: Clean layout, dynamic visuals, and intuitive interface
+--> Dashboard Design: Clean layout, dynamic visuals and intuitive interface

 # ✨Data Source
 The dataset used in this dashboard project was taken from a YouTube Excel tutorial by Rishabh Mishra.
 It is a sample dataset used for educational and non-commercial purposes.